wmde/DataTypes/README.md

 ### 1.1.0 (dev)
 * Updated internationalizations.
-* Updated to use the ESLint and Wikibase code sniffers.

 ### 1.0.0 (2016-12-29)
 * `DataType` and `DataTypeFactory` do not accept empty strings any more.